 Do you worry about what someone will think or whether someone else will hear?
 Counseling is non-judgmental and strictly confidential.

 Are you concerned that you don't have the right words to discuss whatever is bothering you?
 You don't need the right words to come talk to us.
-But if you would like to get more information about a sensitive topic, try Virtual Pamphlets or these additional online resources.
+But if you would like to get more information about a sensitive topic, try these additional online resources.

 Students of Concern Group